cporter/advent-of-code-2021/README.md

   `nim -c -r $sourcefile.nim < input.txt` to run them.
 First time with Nim.
 Took a bit to get anything done, but the language compiles stupid quickly and it seems like it might really be worth exploring.
 I'm sure I've done everything incorrect in an ideomatic sense.
+* [Bingo](04/bingo.rkt) I was tired after a day of yard work, so I went with something that's at least a little familiar.
+(Though it's been some time since I've done anything with scheme, thus the ugly.)

 ## PL's I'm comfortable enough working with on day 1